Four Lodes Trail, Wicken Fen, Cambridgeshire

-Explore part of Wicken Fen following the three Lodes that border Adventurers Fen.
+Explore part of Wicken Fen following the four Lodes that border Adventurers' Fen.
 This new trail is a great walk for catching a glimpse of our grazing herds including our Konik ponies and Highland cattle.
 You can also stop off at one of the hides to look for bittern, waterfowl and marsh harriers.

 The waterways of Wicken Fen

-For the majority of this walk you'll follow Monks Lode, Reach Lode and Wicken Lode.
+For the majority of this walk you'll follow Monks Lode, Burwell Lode, Reach Lode and Wicken Lode.
 May not be suitable for buggies.

 Wicken Fen Visitor Centre